 ThreeBar

 ThreeBar is an unobtrusive implementation that is extremely simple to deploy.
-All that needs to be done is to create an account, customize the bar by changing color and font, and add a JavaScript snippet to the page.
+To get started, you only need to create an account, customize the bar’s color and font, and add a JavaScript snippet to the page.

 ThreeBar also offers analytics, so users can see how their visitors are interacting with the bar and adjust it to optimize conversions.